Finishing a memoir is not easy.

 What they want is to write a polished memoir, a memoir that reads and looks like a real book.
-They want to make a statement about their lives not record interesting, unique or weird events that may have happened to them.
+They want to make a statement about their lives not just record interesting, unique, or weird events that may have happened to them.

 There are many reasons people stop finishing a memoir.

 - Sometimes people aren’t finishing a memoir simply because they don’t put in enough work.
 They are, in other words, couch potatoes who would like their memoirs to finish themselves.
 As I have written many times, “No one ever said that writing a memoir was going to be easy!”
 This sort of person makes many excuses but produces little text.
 But, this may not be you…

 - There is another category of people to whom a lot of life has happened quickly.
 Finishing a memoir has had to take a back seat.
 Progress becomes impossible or at least improbable—given all else that has to be done.
-This can be due to many reasons: a new job with a steep learning curve, the birth of a child, the illness of a family member, a move from one apartment to another or house to another.
+This can be due to many reasons: a new job with a steep learning curve, the birth of a child, the illness of a family member, a move from one apartment or house to another.
 For these or other reasons unrelated to being a couch potato, these writers find themselves, a number of months later, not having written for a long time.
 The memoir is at a standstill.
 But, one wonders if there were not half hours here and there that might have added up after a while to a chunk of memoir writing.

 - Still another category of writers have insufficient skills to write a memoir—let alone think of finishing memoir.
-Those people could benefit from coaching, from books and MP3s on writing in general and memoir writing in particular, and from tele-classes.
+Those people could benefit from coaching, from books and MP3s on writing in general and memoir writing in particular.
 But something stops them.
 Is it pride or is it lack of confidence that even theses services have entry levels beyond where they are now?